^

 • immunodeficiency, HIV infection, iatrogenic immunosuppression).

-Diagnosis of pneumonia in pregnancy
+Diagnosis of pneumonia during pregnancy

 Treatment of pneumonia during pregnancy